Getting to Glasgow

 Glasgow Airport Taxi Services have a fleet of cars available 24/7 outside domestic arrivals.
 All the cars have disabled access and can take credit card transactions.
 A taxi from the airport to the city centre will cost approximately £20.00.

-It is also possible to fly to Edinburgh International Airport, which is approximately 1 hour’s drive from Glasgow.
+It is also possible to fly to Edinburgh International Airport, which is approximately 65 km, an hour’s drive from Glasgow city centre.
 A regular bus service links Edinburgh Airport to Haymarket train station in Edinburgh city centre.
 There is a frequent train service from Haymarket Station to Glasgow Queen Street Station in the city centre (journey time, approximately 50 minutes).
+The trains run every 15 - 30 minutes and cost approximatelt £13.00 for a single journey.
+It is cheaper to travel at off-peak times, between the hours of 0915 and 1630.